leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 Generally, the non-blocking mode only works the file descriptors representing sockets, pipes TTYs and FIFOs.
 AFAIK, seems there is no OS implements non-blocking I/O for `regular file`, because regular files are always readable and they are also always writeable.
 This is clearly stated in the relevant POSIX specifications.
 Putting a regular file in non-blocking has ABSOLUTELY no effects other than changing one bit in the file flags.
 That is, opening a `regular file` in non-blocking mode has no effect for regular files: a read will always actually read some of the file, even if the program blocks in order to do so.

-> Note: The only safe way to read data from or write data to a regular file while not blocking a task is that you need to create a separate thread (or process), or use asynchronous I/O (functions whose name starts with aio_).
+> Note: As the [document](http://www.remlab.net/op/nonblock.shtml) from Remlab indicated, the only safe way to read data from or write data to a regular file while not blocking a task is that you need to create a separate thread (or process), or use asynchronous I/O (functions whose name starts with aio_).
 Whether you like it or not, and even if you think multiple threads suck, there are no other options.

 http://blog.omega-prime.co.uk/?p=155
 No OS that I know of implements non-blocking IO for file IO, but support for socket IO is generally reasonable: